ImportsThe page was last modified:

 The EU has imposed import restrictions on the quantity of certain goods for import.
 These restrictions are regulated by quotas and import licences.
 Importers of goods which are subject to import restrictions must apply for an import licence to the following authorities:

-- National Board of Trade, Kommerskollegium, (textiles and steel)
+- National Board of Trade, Kommerskollegium, (iron, steel, aluminium)

 Certain goods may be duty-free, as a result of special circumstances.
 Goods which may be imported duty-free are also usually exempt from VAT and other taxes.